boschrexroth/ctrlx-automation-sdk-ros2/simple-talker-py/README.md

-# Ros2 Simple Talker
+# ROS 2 Simple Talker (Python)

 ## Introduction

 This project implements a simple ROS 2 talker, derived from [Writing a simple publisher and subscriber (Python)](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html#writing-a-simple-publisher-and-subscriber-python).

 The differences to this template project are:

-* __ROS 2 runtime functions are provided by the ros2-base snap, which must be preinsalled on the ctrlX.__
+* ROS 2 runtime functions are provided by the `ros2-base` snap, which must be preinstalled on the ctrlX.
 * The project files are packed into a snap.

 See also: